Askaniy/TrueColorTools/ReadMe.md

 ### Important notes
 - Tag system.
 Each object in the database can be assigned an arbitrary set of tags.
 They form lists of categories in the *Spectra* and *Table* tabs, which makes it easier to work with a huge database.
 - Reference system.
 Each object in the database can be easily linked to one or several data sources by its short name.
 You can see the list in `File`→`Sources`.
 Also, after an object's name there can be abbreviations, the decoding of which is indicated in `File`→`Notes`.
-- The language can be changed through the top menu.
-Runtime translation is not available only for tab titles (due to PySimpleGUI limitations).
+- The language can be changed through the top menu in runtime.
 For full localization, you can change the `lang` variable in the [`runTCT.py`](runTCT.py) code.
 TCT supports English, German and Russian.
 If you want to add support for your language, you can do it by analogy in [`strings.py`](scr/strings.py).

 ## Database extension